 - waste services

 Further information is available on the Borough Council’s website www.tunbridgewells.gov.uk.

 Role of Parish Councillors

 Thirteen Parish Councillors represent Pembury.
-All 13 seats on the Parish Council are elected every four years, the next election is due to take place in May 2019.
-Details of your current councillors can be found here.
+All 13 seats on the Parish Council are elected every four years, the next election is due to take place in May 2027.

 A Parish Councillor’s role is varied and includes:

-- Acting as a representative for residents and bringing their views to the Council’s decision-making process both on matters relating to Parish Council services and on general issues affecting the village.
+- Representing residents and bringing their views to the Council’s decision-making process.
+This related to Parish Council services and general issues affecting the village.

-- Participating in the governance, policy setting and strategic management of the Council through work on committees and working groups and as a Member of Council.
+- Participating in the governance, policy setting and strategic management of the Council.

 - Responding to residents’ enquiries and representations.

 Pembury Parish Councillors are not paid for their work as Members of the Parish Council.
 All Parish Councillors must comply with the Code of Conduct.